How William Shatner Turned a Flight of Fancy Into a Lyrical Pitch For the Planet

 As he spoke, the other astronauts (or “customers” as Blue Origin’s Livestream hosts called the flight’s two paying passengers) and a Blue Origin executive who was also on the flight cheered and jumped and sprayed champagne on each other.
 Shatner went on, gesturing downward: “There is mother and Earth and comfort.
 And then, looking up, he said: “Is—is there death?
 Is that death?
 Is that the way death is?”

 Bezos, also in a bright blue flight suit, pinned insignias on his four astronauts looking like the head of a small country.
-In a way, he is a kind of nation-state as the founder of the ubiquitous Amazon which dominates online commerce and cloud computing, and a man whose personal fortune at somewhere between $189 billion and $200 billion which is more than NASA’s entire budget.
+In a way, he is a kind of nation-state as the founder of the ubiquitous Amazon which dominates online commerce and cloud computing, and a man whose personal fortune is somewhere between $189 billion and $200 billion which is more than NASA’s entire budget.
 Bezos has pledged to give $1 billion per year toward environmental conservation over the next ten years.
-His critics suggest that’s too small a figure given Amazon’s carbon footprint and estimates that Bezos made about $70 billion last year alone.
+His critics suggest that’s too small a figure given Amazon’s carbon footprint (in addition to Blue Origin’s rockets) and estimates that Bezos made about $70 billion last year alone.

 But on this day, there was little debate over those larger questions as Shatner accepted the insignia and thanked Bezos for the gift of a profound experience that he didn’t want to ever recover from, adding that everyone should be able to see Earth the way he had.
-Bezos replying: “I’m very excited about your ability to communicate this.”

-And from there, Captain Kirk was on every network show his plea for the planet and the health of our grandchildren and their children becoming more forceful with each iteration.
+And from there, Captain Kirk was on every network show his plea for the planet and the health of our grandchildren becoming more forceful with each iteration.

 It was glorious to watch T.V. hosts try to steer Shatner away from talk of death and toward the fun of being up there after playing a spaceship captain for decades.
-Shatner gamely made jokes about being 90 but then he would inevitably bring them back to his more significant point, that we can’t keep “burying our heads” in the sand about global warming.
+Shatner gamely made jokes about being 90 but then he would inevitably bring them back to his more significant point, that we can’t keep “burying our heads in the sand” about global warming.
 He told CNN’s Chris Cuomo: “I wish could bring a message of lightness to leaven the terrible news you keep announcing,” but “we’re at a tipping point.”

 Sign up here to get an essay from Susanna Schrobsdorff every weekend.